-Through the work of an intergenerational team, 350 Maine is engaging young people in their sustainable futures and supporting their initiatives to address climate change.
+Through the work of an intergenerational team, 350 Maine is engaging young people in their sustainable futures and supporting their initiatives to address the climate crisis.

 Engaging Youth Sustainability and Climate Justice Groups

 We're helping guide young leaders in their efforts to fight for a sustainable climate system.
 High school ecology clubs in Scarborough, Kennebunk, and Cape Elizabeth have come together to create The Maine Youth Environmental Association (MYEA), and they're growing throughout the Greater Portland area.
 MYEA has already fought for the solar bill, and played a significant role in the Maine Climate Protectors' petition to decrease Maine's greenhouse gases.
 They also participated in a student climate summit and rally and had their first MYEA convention this past spring.

 Maine Youth for Climate Justice (MYCJ), a new coalition that formed this year with energy from the youth climate strikes and Sunrise Movement, has provided the platform for young people all over the state to take the lead on initiatives like organizing the April 23rd Youth Day of Action.
 Our role in 350 Maine is primarily to serve as adult allies.
 We take this commitment seriously, directly supporting MYCJ through this working group and our partnership in the Maine Climate Action coalition.

 Image courtesy of MYEA

 Supporting National Youth Led Movements

 350 Maine's Youth Engagement Working Group supports national youth-led climate organizations like the Sunrise Movement and Our Children's Trust through local actions in Maine.
 In October 2018, 350 Maine held a Candlelight Rally for the #TrialoftheCentury in solidarity with the the Youth v.
 Gov plaintiffs.
 As the Sunrise Movement grows and continues to advocate for a Green New Deal, 350 Maine is throwing watch parties of the latest livestreams and demanding that Maine Senators and Representatives support the Green New Deal.

 School Strikes for Climate